LHNCBC/lforms/next/README.md

 1. Run `npm run build` to build the project and generate a production version of the js files, which are much smaller than the development version.
 It generates two versions of the js files:
    ES5 version and ES2015 vresion.
 The `/dist` directory is deleted and recreated during the process.
-   It also concatenates all ES5 js files of the web component into a single `lhc-forms.es5.js` file and all ES2015 files into `lhc-forms.es2015.js`
-   (along with a `styles.css` file) in the `/dist/webcomponent` directory, which are used in e2e tests and can be distributed to use in other projects.
+   It also concatenates all ES5 js files of the web component into a single `lhc-forms.es5.js` file and all ES2015 files into `lhc-forms.es2015.js` (along with a `styles.css` file) in the `/dist/webcomponent` directory, which are used in e2e tests and can be distributed to use in other projects.
 A copy of the individual built files and their source map files are also included in `/dist/webcomponent`. `zone.min.js` is not included in the built file, and a copy is put in `/dist/webcomponent/assets/bin`.

 1. Run `npm run build:dev` to build the project and generate a development version of the js files.
    The build artifacts will be stored in the `/dist` directory.
 The `/dist` directory is deleted and recreated during the process.

 ## Running tests
-1. Run `npm run test` to run unit tests and e2e tests.
+1. Run `npm run test` to run unit tests and e2e tests, which also copies the FHIR lib files and built files in places for testing.

 ## Running unit tests